Darktable should read embedded color profiles from JPGs

 If you're using more exotic profiles, you can put whatever profile you need in ~/.config/darktable/color/in (and restart darktable) after which it becomes available for selection in the 'input color profile' plugin.

-#6 Updated by Tobias Ellinghaus over 5 years ago
+#6 Updated by Tobias Ellinghaus almost 6 years ago

 Since darktable's primary focus are RAW files and reading JPEGs is just a convenience feature this is not a bug.
 And I guess hardly any developer opens JPEG files in darktable, so it could take quite some time until this ticket can be closed.
 Sorry for that.

-#7 Updated by Andreas Siegert over 5 years ago
+#7 Updated by Andreas Siegert almost 6 years ago

 Why bother with rendered files at all?